Reliable Agglomerative Clustering: Reliable Minimum Spanning Trees

 Algorithm~\ref{alg:strong_agglomerative} with the \emph{single} criterion yields an alternative viewpoint on the construction of MSTs.
 According to the \emph{generalized greedy algorithm}, to combine two candidate trees, it is sufficient that one of them occurs in the nearest neighborhood of the other.
 However, Algorithm~\ref{alg:strong_agglomerative} requires that both trees mutually occur insides the nearest neighborhood of each other.
-As shown, e.g., in in Figures~\ref{fig:Context-Sensitive-Clust2} and~\ref{fig:Context-Sensitive-Clust3}, such a strategy yields a robust and adaptive minimum spanning tree.
-In summary, \begin{enumerate} \item The standard agglomerative method, in a very strict way, selects only one \emph{reliable} linkage at each step, the one which has a minimal length (weight).\\ \item On the other hand, the \emph{generalized greedy algorithm} for MST construction allows one to select any edge which occurs inside the nearest neighbors of one of the tress, regardless of being \emph{reliable} or not (which might not be robust). \\ \item Algorithm~\ref{alg:strong_agglomerative} follows an intermediate strategy.
-It suggests to select all the \emph{reliable} linkages (edges) which yields adaptation and flexibility (compared to the former approach) and robustness (compared to the latter approach).\\ \item Parameterization of Algorithm~\ref{alg:strong_agglomerative} (by $\alpha$, as discussed before) can lead to an even larger family of different (\emph{reliable}) minimum spanning tree algorithms. \end{enumerate}
+As shown, e.g. in Figures~\ref{fig:Context-Sensitive-Clust2} and~\ref{fig:Context-Sensitive-Clust3}, such a strategy yields a robust and adaptive minimum spanning tree.
+In summary,

+\textbf{I.} the standard agglomerative method, in a very strict way, selects only one \emph{reliable} linkage at each step, the one which has a minimal length (weight).

+\textbf{II.} On the other hand, the \emph{generalized greedy algorithm} for MST construction allows one to select any edge which occurs inside the nearest neighbors of one of the trees, regardless of being \emph{reliable} or not (which might not be robust).

+\textbf{III.} Algorithm~\ref{alg:strong_agglomerative} follows an intermediate strategy.
+It suggests to select all the \emph{reliable} linkages (edges) which yields adaptation and flexibility (compared to the former approach) and robustness (compared to the latter approach).

+\textbf{IV.} Parameterization of Algorithm~\ref{alg:strong_agglomerative} (by $\alpha$, as discussed before) can lead to an even larger family of different (\emph{reliable}) minimum spanning tree algorithms.

+We note that the final MST obtained by Algorithm~\ref{alg:strong_agglomerative} could be the same as the Kruskal's MST.
+However, the order of selecting the edges differs.
+Thus, in particular, if we stop early constructing the MST, then the available solution could be different.